LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/there-is-a-light.md

 ---
-slug: "/poemas/there-is-a-light-in-the-city"
+slug: "/poemas/there-is-a-light"
 tags: ["happy"]
-title: "there-is-a-light-in-the-city"
+title: "there-is-a-light"
 ---
-There is a light in the city,
+There is a light

 that never dies,

 invisible to daylight,

-a shrine for every night.
+each and every night.

 &nbsp;